Breakfast is not complete without crispy toast baked out of the toaster. Here you will learn the best way to clean a simple toaster or Toaster oven.

 When you get done with the soapy solution wipe cleaning, now dip the sponge in clean water to remove any soapy solution residue.
 Next, dry it well with a soft and velvety microfiber cloth.

 Remember, use a mercantile stainless steel cleaner to make a stainless steel toaster’s exterior shine.
-For a streak-free shine with the help of dampening a clean cloth with a pint of distilled white vinegar.
+For a streak-free shine with help of dampening a clean cloth with a pint of distilled white vinegar.

 Seventh Step: Reunite it